About

 MARKETING DIRECTOR & FOREVER INTERN

 At two months old, Binks was championing our brand, leading Zoom(ie) calls between 9:30 pm and 6:30 am.
-But he still has a ways to go, learning the ropes, and unnecessarily picking on his older brother, Jar Jar (who approves his timesheets).
+But he still has a lot to learn, figuring out the basics, and unnecessarily picking on his older brother, Jar Jar (who approves his timesheets).